hugo-apero/hugo-apero-docs/content/start/04-section-config/index.md

 └── talk/    -> use talk layouts
 ```

+Read more about overriding destination paths via front matter in the [Hugo docs](https://gohugo.io/content-management/organization/).

 If you rename a folder, you'll need to tell Hugo where to find the right Apéro layout file.
 Do this by editing the section configuration file.
 In our example, this would be `content/portfolio/_index.md` and add this to your YAML:

 ```yaml